-Re-stringing an electric weed eater can seem stressful and time consuming; you may think that each model of an electric weed eater has a different method of eating weeds and being re-strung but this is not the case.
+Re-stringing an electric weed eater can seem like a difficult task.
+You may think that each model of an electric weed eater has a different method of eating weeds and being re-strung but this is not the case.

 Kinds of Electric String Trimmers